professional-pigeon/anagrams_and_antigrams/README.md

 ## Setup/Installation Requirements

-* Clone this repository from github to your desktop: [Github link for this project]()
+* Clone this repository from github to your desktop: [Github link for this project](https://github.com/professional-pigeon/anagrams_and_antigrams.git)
 * navigate to the top level of the directory
 * run terminal command "chmod +x ./anagram_scripts.rb" in order to be able to run the script.
 * Enter "./anagram_scripts.rb" into the terminal to start the program and follow the prompts to participate.
+* run "gem install 'rspec'" and "gem install 'pry'" to create the Gemfile.lock and run rspec.
 ## Known Bugs

 * None currently known